theHostileNegotiator/KWBandage/PatchNotes.md

 		* The FX are not supposed to show until it reaches top speed but unfortunately this is the best workaround at the moment
 5. Ion Model Skeleton
 	* Ion model will now refer to the base Skeleton (AUDevWar_SKL) rather than it's own (AUDevWarIon)
+6. Traveler Engine Particle Effects source from the center instead of the rear
+	* Created a new bone that is positioned at the rear for the particle effects
+		* Traveler Engine Mesh now reference this bone
 #### Planetary Assault Carrier
 1. Unit when under Ion Storm does not show Traveler Engines
 	* Added Traveler Engine to the model